smart-data-models/dataModel.Environment/EnvironmentObserved/doc/spec_ZH.md

         streetAddress:
           description: 'Property.
 The street address.
 Model:''https://schema.org/streetAddress'''
           type: string
+        streetNr:
+          description: Number identifying a specific property on a public street.
+          type: string
       type: object
       x-ngsi:
         model: https://schema.org/address
         type: Property
     airQualityObserved:
-      description: 'A reference to associated AirQualityObserved entities.'
+      description: A reference to associated AirQualityObserved entities.
       items:
         anyOf:
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             maxLength: 256
             minLength: 1
             pattern: '^[\w\-\.\{\}\$\+\*\[\]`|~^@!,: \\]+$'
             type: string
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             format: uri
             type: string
-        description: 'Relationship.
-A reference to associated AirQualityObserved entities.'
+        description: Relationship.
+A reference to associated AirQualityObserved entities.
       type: array
       x-ngsi:
         type: Relationship
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     id:
       anyOf: &environmentobserved_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
+        - description: GeoProperty.
 Geojson reference to the item.
-Point'
+Point
           properties:
             bbox:
               items: